MonetDBSolutions/monetdbe-examples/README.md

 cmake --build .
 ```

-This results in the libmonetdbe.so library to be created and stored in [TODO TELL where]
+This results in the libmonetdbe.so library to be created and stored  .../lib64/libmonetdbe.so
+or .../build/tools/monetdbe/libmonetdbe.so.
+The necessary include file monetdbe.h is located
+in the same place.
-The location of this library should be made known in src/CMakeList.c [TODO TELL exactly where and how]
+The location of this library should be made known in src/CMakeList.c e.g.

+set(monetdbe_public_headers
+  $<BUILD_INTERFACE:${CMAKE_CURRENT_SOURCE_DIR}/monetdbe.h>
+  $<INSTALL_INTERFACE:${CMAKE_INSTALL_INCLUDEDIR}/monetdb/monetdbe.h>)